PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Conclusions

 \section{Conclusions}

 In the last twenty years we have witnessed an intense theoretical and experimental activity in the field of exclusive processes described in terms of Generalized Parton Distributions.
-It is also a crucial part of the forthcoming experiments at Jefferson Lab, COMPASS and in the future at EIC.
-The amount and quality of the expected data, together with a richness and versatility of theoretical approaches to its description, calls for a flexible, stable and accurate software platform that will allow for systematic phenomenological studies.
-In this paper we have described such a platform, called PARTONS, and how it addresses the most important tasks: automation, modularity, non-regression, data storage and visualization.
-We have also provided a simple example of the XML {\it{scenario}} files illustrating automated calculations of physical observables.
+It is also a crucial part of the forthcoming experiments at Jefferson Lab, COMPASS and in the future at EIC or LHeC.
+The amount and quality of the expected data, together with the richness and versatility of theoretical approaches to its description, calls for a flexible, stable and accurate software framework that will allow for systematic phenomenological studies.
+In this paper we have described such a framework, called PARTONS, and how it addresses the most important tasks: automation, modularity, non-regression and data storage.
+We have also provided examples of simple XML {\it{scenario}} files illustrating automated calculations of physical observables.

-Since its inception three years ago, the PARTONS framework has expanded rapidly with the addition of new core developers.
+Since its inception the PARTONS framework has expanded rapidly with the addition of new core developers.
 We intend, in the mid- to long-term future, to complement PARTONS with new theoretical developments, new computing techniques and other exclusive processes.
 To achieve this, we expect that more physicists will join the development team to integrate new modules and benefit from our integrated chain, relating theory to experimental observables.
 PARTONS should become the \textit{de facto} software framework for the GPD analysis of the next-generation exclusive data.